svkucheryavski/iasim-workshop/README.md

 ### 3. Install Jupyter package

-Now you need to install a special library for Python which will let you use Jupyter notebooks.
-Jupyter notebook is a simple document, which looks like Word with Python code chunks inside the text.
+Now you need to install a special library for Python which will let you to use Jupyter notebooks.
+Jupyter notebook is a simple document, which looks like Word (or rather like a web page) with Python code chunks inside the text.
 So you can run the code inside the notebook (similar to livescripts in MATLAB and RMarkdown in R).
 It makes using Python extremely easy.

 To install the library just open VS Code that you installed on the previous step.
 Click on menu *Terminal* and select option *New Terminal*.
 You will see a small frame appeared in the bottom of the VS Code window and inside this window you can write different commands.